jonahrosenblum/595-final-project/subtask-A/README.md

 ## Running the code
 - It is recommended that you use Python 3.8.7.
 We cannot promise that any other version will work.
 The Python version and cuda drivers used can be found in `main_job.sh`.
 - Before running the code you must create a virtual environment and then install the dependencies listed below.
-- The script can be run as `python3 subtask1.py` with a couple of flags options.
+- The script can be run as `python3 subtask1.py`.
-- With no flags, the script will simply train and evaluate on the SemEval dataset.
 - **It is strongly recommended to run this program on a GPU, it will take hours or days otherwise. main_job.sh includes the shell script required to run the program on GreatLakes slurm.**

 ## Evaluating the result